I recently shared the following experience on Facebook:

 “Talking about cruelty in one’s advocacy is irrelevant because it is synced to emotion, a dangerous territory evoking words like ‘compassion’ and ‘kindness’ in its wake.
 An emotional approach has never helped the animals (nor people, for that matter) and never turned anyone vegan, including myself.
 Animal rights are about justice, not compassion.
 Compassionate people who oppose cruelty are the ones who will sooner donate to a welfare organization than make the connection and change their belief system.
 ‘Cruelty’ implies that we ‘need to do something’ to better the industry practices and not go vegan in order to abolish the industry altogether.
 Just yesterday I was witness to someone who said he will never, ever go vegan because it’s not a moral issue, however he agrees that we shouldn’t treat animals with cruelty.
 Such a backward stance in one’s morals indicates that as Animal Rights Advocates we are not focused on full abolition, but just on eliminating cruelty, thus subliminally giving a green light to everyone to still kill and eat flesh and rape juice.
 Abolition seeks to eliminate the use of animals, not to treat them nicely until they are killed.“

 The operative words in unequivocal vegan advocacy should not be “cruel” and “cruelty” but “unjust” and “injustice”.
 Even if the non-consensual uses of vulnerable individuals in question were devoid of discomfort and injury, they remain unjust.
-This is why veganism is indeed a social justice movement and not, as it is often mislabeled, a diet, lifestyle or cult.
+This is why veganism is indeed a social justice movement and not, as it is often mislabeled, a diet, lifestyle, trend or cult.

 Drawing from my own experiences, I will say that it was a combination of logic and emotion that compelled me to start living vegan: I saw horrific atrocities in a semi-graphic video depicting animal abuse on factory farms —> I realized my complicity in said atrocities —> I realized that I don’t support human slavery, so it makes no sense for me to continue supporting non-human slavery now that I know this is what I’m doing, and I began living vegan right then and there.
-This experience occurred over 70 minutes, but the logical piece took mere seconds: “This is slavery… I don’t support slavery… I’m done.”
+The entire experience occurred over 70 minutes, but the logical piece took mere seconds: “This is slavery… I don’t support slavery… I’m done.”

-From there, I firmly believed that any and every person to whom I showed the same video would begin living vegan immediately afterward, just as I had, because they would have the same emotional/logical response to the information that I had.
+From there, I firmly believed that any and every person to whom I showed the same video would begin living vegan immediately afterward, just as I had, because they would have the same emotional/logical response to the information that I’d had.
 I mean, how couldn’tthey, right?

 Here’s the empirical evidence from my experience: not oneperson I showed the video to (without any accompanying education) decided to live vegan.
 Not one.
 In fact, to my knowledge, none of them have changed anythingabout their attitudes and habits when it comes to animal exploitation.
 The appeal to emotion simply didn’t cut it, as each person comes from their own perspective on what’s “cruel” and what’s “not so bad”, and what’s unacceptable to one person is acceptable to another.